Reviewing Cooper Tire & Rubber Company (CTB)'s and Advanced Drainage Systems Inc. (NYSE:WMS)'s results | New Business Observer

 |13.9%

-For the past year Cooper Tire & Rubber Company had bearish trend while Advanced Drainage Systems Inc. had bullish trend.
+For the past year Cooper Tire & Rubber Company has -9.19% weaker performance while Advanced Drainage Systems Inc. has 13.9% stronger performance.

 Summary

-On 7 of the 11 factors Advanced Drainage Systems Inc. beats Cooper Tire & Rubber Company.
+Advanced Drainage Systems Inc. beats on 7 of the 11 factors Cooper Tire & Rubber Company.

 Cooper Tire & Rubber Company, together with its subsidiaries, designs, manufactures, and markets replacement tires in North America, Latin America, Europe, and Asia.
 The company operates through Americas Tire Operations and International Tire Operations segments.
 It manufactures and markets passenger car, light truck, motorcycle, and racing tires, as well as tire retread material; and distributes tires for racing, medium trucks, and motorcycles.
 The company sells its products to independent tire dealers, wholesale distributors, regional and national retail tire chains, and other tire and automotive product retail chains, as well as original equipment manufacturers; and directly to end users through three owned retail stores.
 Cooper Tire & Rubber Company was founded in 1913 and is headquartered in Findlay, Ohio.